exbin/bined-intellij-plugin/README.md

 Features
 --------

-- Data as hexadecimal codes and text preview
+ - Visualize data as numerical (hexadecimal) codes and text representation
+ - Codes can be also binary, octal or decimal
+ - Support for Unicode, UTF-8 and other charsets
  - Insert and overwrite edit modes
-- Support for selection and clipboard
+ - Searching for text / hexadecimal code with matching highlighting
  - Support for undo/redo
-- Support for encoding selection
-- Support for showing unprintable/whitespace characters
-- Codes can be also binary, octal or decimal
-- Searching for text / hexadecimal code with matching highlighting
-- Delta mode - Changes are stored only in memory till save
-- Support for huge files
+ - Support for files with size up to exabytes

 Compiling
 ---------

-Java Development Kit (JDK) version 7 or later is required to build this project.
+Java Development Kit (JDK) version 8 or later is required to build this project.

 IntelliJ Idea platform is necessary for build of this plugin.
 See. http://jetbrains.org